I’ve started several businesses so far in life.

-I’ve literally had hundreds of ideas and I live with a pen and pad by my side at all times.
+I’ve had thousands of ideas, and I live with a pen and pad by my side at all times.

-A) I’m involved in the business or project currently.
+- I’m involved in the business/project currently.

-B) The project is on hold but serious steps have been taken to progress it.
+- It’s on hold but serious steps have been taken to progress it.

 ForeFront Real Estate LLC

 In 2011, I obtained my real estate license in order to save money on real estate listing costs for houses that we were renovating. (this entity now purchases our AirBnb and long-term rental properties).

 This is a child company of ForeFront Real Estate LLC and is our house-buying lead capture website.

 We currently wholesale properties to other investors and look for a few renovation deals each year.

 This is also a child company of ForeFront Real Estate and is our website for investors.
 They can view our current deals as well as subscribe to get deals sent to them via email.